sybrew/the-seo-framework/readme.txt

 	* **Structured data:**
 		* The Schema.org structured data generator has been upgraded to output graphs instead of simple, separated scripts.
 			* The way we've implemented it is faster and robust than ever before, and it finally allows for rapid implementation for new types.
 This also means that we had to abandon all filters (see the developer notes far below).
+				* TODO: It may not be as fast as before in net, because we output much more data.
+					-> Resolve this by memoizing descriptions and titles and URLs?
+						-> 5.0.1?
+		* Because the data is much more expansive, we've added a new toggle to enable all structured data.
+			* This toggle is enabled by default for all new users of TSF.
+			* This toggle is enabled for existing users if Sitelinks Search Box, Authorized Presence, or Breadcrumbs were enabled.
 		* We reintroduced the connected social networks interface for Schema.org.
 			* We still do not believe this is helpful for ranking.
 However, there's little harm done in having it.
-		* Schema.org/WebSite is now added to every page.
+		* `Schema.org/WebSite` is now added to every page.
-			* Schema.org/organization is added to this if the site represents an organization.
+			* `Schema.org/Organization` is added to this if the site represents an organization.
-			* Schema.org/person is added to this if the site represents a person.
+			* `Schema.org/Person` is added to this if the site represents a person.
-		* Schema.org/WebPage is now added to every page but 404.
+		* `Schema.org/WebPage` is now added to every page but 404.
 TODO confirm
-			* Schema.org/BreadcrumbList is added to this.
+			* `Schema.org/BreadcrumbList` is added to this.
 			* Schema.org/Author is added to this if there's an author registered to the post.
 TODO confirm
-		* Scheam.org/BreadcrumbList has been rewritten and is now supported on all pages, not just singular posts.
+		* `Schema.org/BreadcrumbList` has been rewritten and is now supported on all pages, not just singular posts.
 	* **Breadcrumbs:**
 		* Breadcrumb output is now supported.
 Since it appears they aren't coming anytime soon to the Block editor.
 			* You can use the shortcode, `[tsf_breadcrumbs separator=">"]`, which will output a breadcrumb of any kind using the separator ">".